(Updated April 2020)

-For first orientation, you’ll find dispensers with information and free city map right at the airport next to the baggage claim.
+For a first orientation, you’ll find dispensers with information and free city maps right at the airport next to the baggage claim.

 Arriving at the Train Station

 If you happen to arrive by train, mind you there are three stations serving short and long-distance destinations.
-The central station is called ‘Hauptbahnhof‘ and located in the very center.
+Firstly, there is the central station, called ‘Hauptbahnhof‘ and located in the very center.
 Then, the ‘Dammtor‘ station is close to the university and the convention center.
 Finally, Altona is the hub for the trains going further north.

 If you are coming from the south, don’t get confused when your train stops at Harburg station.
 And more importantly, don’t get off there if Hamburg is your final destination.
 Harburg is a suburb of Hamburg, from here you still have another ten minutes to go.